Birthday Celebrations for Explorason

-When we are finally finished, we have been given a key and then we put the sleds in a small hut at the bottom, lock the door and deposit the key in a slot.
+When we finally finish, we have been given a key and then we put our sleds in a small hut at the bottom, lock the door and deposit the key in a slot.
 This way we don’t have to walk back up.
 A very clever system.

 8. Staying in the Liechtenstein Alps

 As soon as we enter we know this is the perfect place for a lovely birthday, and for kids to have a good time.